banner

 Presentations, Wrap Up, and Next Steps

-• Planning next steps for the completion and submission of a LGBTQ+ teaching module by the end of the summer.
+• The institute will end with an open discussion and shared reflections, including planning next steps for the completion and submission of a LGBTQ+ teaching module by the end of the summer.

 Back to Main Page